 Amano shrimp and Algae

 They are an absolute workhorse when it comes to eating algae.
 Unlike many other types of the shrimp, Amano shrimp eat algae and do not only graze on it.
 Therefore, in case you have a problem the algae, they are the ones you need to get.

 The diet consists of whatever falls to the bottom of your tank.
 Amano shrimp are an ultimate cleanup crew and they are perfect for eating up the excess of food.
 They will forage all day long just as long as you do not have other big fish in your tank intimidating or picking on them or trying to eat them.

 Frankly saying, Amano shrimp are not the coolest looking shrimp but we do not get them for their looks we get them for the algae eating potential and these guys just do not stop.
-They are absolute workhorses.
+They are absolutely relentless towards the algae.

 Another great thing about Amano shrimp is that you do not need a lot of them to keep your tank clean.
-Because of their size, they get you usually over five to six centimeters and that is about two inches, Amano shrimps are more efficient compared to other types of the shrimp.
+Because of their size (they are usually over five to six centimeters and that is about two inches) Amano shrimps are more efficient compared to other types of the shrimp.